khepf/journal/19-7-24-download-data-to-text-file.md

+The end goal here is relatively straightforward:
+- Take data from an events output, store it in a variable
+- create a click event that downloads the data into a txt file

-Seems kind of hacky to me.
+The solution I have so far seems kind of hacky to me.
 The basic premise here is that we:
 - create an invisible a tag
 - set element attributes for href and download
 - then trigger a click on the a tag